muldis/Muldis_Object_Notation/spec/MUON_Semantics_Supplemental.md

 there is simply no excuse that has been given for this; in other words, something has gone wrong without the slightest hint of an explanation.

-This is conceptually the most generic excuse value there is and it can be used by lazy programmers as a fallback for when they don't have even a semblance of a better explanation for why an ordinary value is missing.
+This is conceptually the most generic **Excuse** there is, to help with expedient development, but any uses should be considered technical debt, to be replaced later.

 The **Ignorance** value has its own special syntax in MUON disjoint from any **Excuse** syntax so that this MUON-defined excuse doesn't step on any